Bernhard Grzimek: Wildlife conservation and other activities

-In the same year Michael was killed in an air crash while flying the Dornier Do 27 because of a collision with a griffon vulture.
+On January 10, 1959, Michael was killed in an air crash over Ngorongoro crater while flying the Dornier Do 27 (registered as D-ENTE) possibly due to a collision with a Rüppell's griffon vulture.
 Grzimek wrote a best-selling book, Serengeti Shall Not Die, which first appeared in German in 1959 and later in 20 other languages.
 Its popularity was key in driving the creation of the Serengeti National Park.
 In the book he prophesied:

+Grzimek began a campaign against the use of furs in fashion in 1965.
+He wrote an open letter about the use of a leopard coat by the Italian actress Gina Lollobrigida and this was widely reprinted.
+He received support from the wife of the German president Wilhelmine Lübke who agreed not to use fur coats.
+He also began a campaign against the killing of harp seal pups in Canada.
+He made a donation of $5,000 to the New Brunswick Society for the Prevention of Cruelty to Animals.
+He showed footage on the killing of skins which led to outrage and the creation of legislation in Canada to protect harp seals.

+In 1969 Willy Brandt appointed him as Nature Conservation Commissioner.

+Grzimek opposed the use of battery cages for chickens and later campaigned for free range chicken.
+Years earlier, it had actually been Grzimek who had prescribed the use of wire cages for keeping chickens, claiming that coccidosis was avoided as the droppings fell through the cage.
+In later times antibiotics made coccidosis manageable without cages.

 In 1975 he co-founded the League for the Environment and Nature Conservation (BUND) and bought ten acres of forest and wetlands in the Steiger forest near Michelau im Steigerwald which he left wild.

-In 1978 he married his son's widow, Erika.
-He subsequently adopted his grandsons as sons.

 Death

-Grzimek died in Frankfurt am Main in 1987 while watching a circus performance with a group of children.
-His ashes were later transferred to Tanzania and buried next to his son Michael at the Ngorongoro Crater.
-In his lifetime, he had wished that after his death, his body would be laid out on the African plains to be eaten by scavengers.
+Grzimek died in Frankfurt am Main in 1987 while watching the Williams-Althoff Circus.
+He wanted to photograph the Siberian tigers for which Rainer Westphal, the press officer for the circus tried to get him a seat in the box.
+While the tigers were performing, Grzimek slumped and could not be revived.
+He was cremated and his ashes were later transferred to Tanzania and buried next to his son Michael at the Ngorongoro Crater.
+He had originally wished that after his death, his body would be laid out on the African plains to be eaten by scavengers.

+Following his death there was a fourteen-year long dispute over his inheritance involving the grandchildren he adopted as his sons and his son Rochus.
+It had been estimated by the press that he had assets of 27 million marks.
+The case was closed after the family settled matters in private.